dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 | D    | 40- 49    |
 | F    | 0 - 39    |

+1. The student’s coursework and exam marks are collected.
+2. The final mark is calculated (usually using a percentage formula).
+3. The final mark is checked against the grading scale.
+4. The corresponding grade is assigned automatically.

 The grading scale shows how student marks are converted into grades.
 Each grade represents a range of scores from A (excellent) to F (fail).
 This helps in evaluating student performance in a simple way.

 ## Example